 - False Negative (FN): E-mail wasn’t filtered through the spam filter

 This article describes how to report false negatives and false positives.
 There are several possibilities:

 It is possible to report FP/FN at any time using the Control Panel and might even be necessary if certain categories cannot be released from within the spam report, such as Virus emails.
 You can set the appropriate categories when setting up the spam report.

-You can report any FP/FN from within the workspace.
-For further information on how to report emails, please refer to the Control Panel handbook.
+You can report any FP/FN from within the Email Live Tracking.
+For further information on how to report emails, please refer to the Control Panel manual.

 Report as forward (False Negative and False Positive)

 - False Negative ⇾ email@example.com

 The FP/FN must be sent as an attachment in the ".eml" format to the above mentioned addresses.